kshpdr/vertex-cover-solver/task-3/src/readme.txt

 In the folder src do "jar cfm Solver.jar manifest.txt *.class"

-Finally run the jar file with "java -jar Solver.jar" passing a file as stdin.
-Example: java -jar < ../example-input.txt
+To run the jar file for the Solver run "java -jar Solver.jar" passing a file as stdin.
+Example: java -jar Solver.jar < ../example-input.txt

+To run the program to reduced the graph run "java Graph" passing a file as stdin.
+Example: java Graph < ../example-input.txt